-Lest you forget, today is 5th November, also known as Guy Fawkes Day or Bonfire Night.
-It marks the failure of a plot to kill King James I, following which people lit fires to celebrate.
-The annual public day of thanksgiving for the plot’s failure eventually became a gathering in which people ‘burn’ their sorrows and merrily protest against the establishment (it’s not uncommon to see cut-outs of politicians burning on Bonfire night…)
+Guy Fawkes Night or Bonfire Night on 5 November marks the failure of a plot to kill King James I in 1605.
+Fires were lit to celebrate, and the annual public day of thanksgiving eventually became a gathering in which people ‘burn’ their sorrows and merrily protest against the establishment.
+For that reason it’s not uncommon to see cut-outs of politicians burning on Bonfire Night…

 With that in mind, we have selected 10 wines that will be perfect companions around the bonfire, glass in hand.
-Warming pours to keep the cold at bay, lift the spirits and pair with the hearty dishes the night calls for.
+These are warming pours to keep the cold at bay, lift the spirits and pair with the hearty dishes the night calls for.

-A sense of warmth dos not necessarily mean high alcohol.
-Many structural components can contribute to a sense of comforting lusciousness in wine: intense, ripe flavours; smooth but firm tannins; warming spicy notes; creamy texture.
+A sense of warmth does not necessarily mean high alcohol.
+Other structural components can also contribute to a sense of comforting lusciousness in wine.
+These include intense, ripe flavours; smooth but firm tannins; warming spicy notes; and a creamy texture.

-Open one, or multiple, of these bottles, light the fire and get warm.
+Open one, or more, of these bottles, light the bonfire and get warm.
 Inside and out.
-These wines will pair perfectly with hearty, flavourful dishes (a rich past or a lamb stew for example) or, in full fiery mood, some barbecued meat or vegetables.
+These wines will pair perfectly with hearty, flavourful dishes (a rich pasta or a lamb stew for example) or, in full fiery mood, some barbecued meat or vegetables.